freedomofpress/securedrop/docs/development/qubes_staging.rst

-   qvm-create sd-trusty-base --class StandaloneVM --property virt_mode=hvm --label green qvm-volume extend sd-trusty-base:root 20g qvm-prefs sd-trusty-base kernel '' qvm-prefs sd-trusty-base memory 2000 qvm-prefs sd-trusty-base maxmem 2000 qvm-prefs sd-trusty-base
+   qvm-create sd-trusty-base --class StandaloneVM --property virt_mode=hvm --label green qvm-volume extend sd-trusty-base:root 20g qvm-prefs sd-trusty-base memory 2000 qvm-prefs sd-trusty-base maxmem 2000 qvm-prefs sd-trusty-base kernel '' qvm-prefs sd-trusty-base

-The last command above will display the VM configuration.
-Note the IP and gateway IP addresses Qubes gave the new VM: you'll need them for later configuration.
+The commands above will create a new StandaloneVM, expand the storage space and memory available to it, as well as disable the integrated kernel support.
+The SecureDrop install process will install a custom kernel.

 Boot into installation media
 ----------------------------